 On-Premise Time – 120 Minutes, BigQuery Time – 20 Minutes

-Data analysts at The Home Depot can now perform much more complex workloads that weren’t possible before making the switch to Google Cloud’s BigQuery.
-Engineers have also adapted BigQuery to monitor, analyze, and utilize application performance data in real-time throughout its stores and warehouses.
-BigQuery is just one way that Google Cloud is helping The Home Depot achieve business results every day.
+Data analysts at The Home Depot can now run more complex workloads than were possible before.
+And engineers have adapted BigQuery to monitor, analyze, and utilize application performance data in real-time throughout its stores and warehouses.